qquser/Akka.Jobs/readme.md

 ### How to use.

-Used to run background tasks.
+Runs background Jobs.

-- It is possible to run the Jobs in the background and get its ID.
+- Run the Jobs in the background and get its ID.
-- It is possible to refer to the state of the running Job.
+- Get the current state of a running Job by JobId.
-- It is possible to stop a running Job.
+- Stop a running Job.
-- The Di scope for the Job is launched
+- The DI scope for the Job.

 In the Program.cs file, register the Job interface and the Job Context for your ...Job class.